RevealBI-JavaBuilder/.github/profile/readme.md

 # Welcome to the Java Dashboard Builder Organization 👋

-This organization provides everything you need to get started with building and testing dashboards using our **Java Server** and multiple client applications.
-Follow these steps to quickly set up and explore the tools.
+This organization provides everything you need to get started with dynamically building dashboards using a visualization catalog created from your existing dashboad visualization.
+This readme guides you through the different repositories available to you.

 ---